Own-Data-Privateer/hoardy-web/README.md

 ![Screenshot of Firefox's viewport with a replay of the page from the previous screenshot.](https://oxij.org/asset/demo/software/hoardy-web/extension-v1.19.0-replay.png)

-... and closed the browser.

 (Also, when not doing this for illustrative purposes, in practice, the above series of actions usually takes less than a second, via keyboard shortcuts, which `Hoardy-Web` has in abundance.
 Note how the tooltip on the above screenshot shows which shortcut that action is currently bound to.)

 ## The magic

-**Then, later, I reopened my browser, restored the last session, and that tab was restored back with zero requests to the Internet.**
+**Then, I closed the browser, reopened it, restored the last session, and that tab was restored back with zero requests to the Internet.**

-Now note that `Hoardy-Web` also has a button (the one with the "eject" symbol on the "Globally" line) which re-navigates all open tabs that do not yet point to replay pages --- excluding those for which `Include in global replays` per-tab setting is disabled --- to their replays.
+Now, note that `Hoardy-Web` has

+- a button (the one with the "eject" symbol on the "Globally" line) which re-navigates all open tabs that do not yet point to replay pages --- excluding those for which `Include in global replays` per-tab setting is disabled --- to their replays;

+- `Auto-Replay` mode toggle (not on screenshots) which automatically redirects all network requests to their replays instead.

 That is, you can use `Hoardy-Web` to implement the following browser workflow:

-- You re-navigate most of your tabs to their replays and allow the browser to unload them as it pleases.
+- You re-navigate most of your tabs to their replays or you enable `Auto-Replay` mode in those tabs.

+- You allow your browser to unload those tabs as it pleases.

-- You refer back to those tabs at future times, like usual, but now, with `Hoardy-Web`, you no longer need to worry about those tabs being unloaded and later reloaded while you experience
+- You refer back to those tabs later, like usual, but now, with `Hoardy-Web`, you no longer need to worry about those tabs being unloaded and later reloaded while you experience

   - intermittent Internet connection issues, like when on a plane or at sea;